galaxy-genome-annotation/python-apollo/docs/commands/groups.rst

 Get all the groups

+**Output**::

+Get all the groups

 Output:

- list of a dictionaries containing group information

-**Output**::

 list of a dictionaries containing group information

 **Options**::